oxidecomputer/windows-image-builder/README.md

   `oxwin-gui` the desktop app, `oxwin-cli` the command-line one
 - `assets/` — third-party payload, downloaded by `tools/fetch-payload.sh`, not committed
 - `DEVELOPMENT.md` — how it works inside, and how to work on it
-- `PLAN.md` — what is built, and what is coming
 - `TESTED-MEDIA.md` — which Windows ISOs this has actually been run against